Image by Dilok Klaisataporn from iStock

 These capabilities rely on integrated IT systems that facilitate transparency, speed, and accuracy—reducing costs and strengthening supplier relationships.

-By embedding these principles into IT architecture, enterprises can create a technology ecosystem directly contributing to business success.
+By embedding these principles into IT architecture, enterprises can create a technology ecosystem that contributes directly to business success.

-IT leaders should move beyond technical efficiency and align architectures with strategic value creation by:
+IT leaders should therefore move beyond technical efficiency alone and align architecture with value creation by:

 Reducing Complexity: Focusing on Fewer, High-Impact IT Initiatives